-The Insiders' Guide was developed by Catholic Education Melbourne (CEM).
+The Insiders' Guide was developed by Catholic Education Melbourne (CEM), now known as Melbourne Archdiocese Catholic Schools (MACS).

-CEM's mission is to improve outcomes in the 330 schools we serve and lead.
-As part of this, we advise on and support a wide range of academic or externally led research in our schools.
+MACS works to foster conditions for deep systemic improvement to enable the best educational outcome for every student.
+As part of this we advise on and support a wide range of academic or externally led research in our schools.

-We know that the best of these research projects are a win-win for all involved.
+We know that the best of these research projects are a winwin for all involved.

-However, we've discovered that despite well-intentioned researchers and schools investing time, energy and resources, in practice, best-case outcomes aren't always being achieved.
+However, we've discovered that despite well-intentioned researchers and schools investing time, energy and resources, in practice, bestcase outcomes aren't always being achieved.